cathiechentx/HeroElement/HeroElement-en.md

 		- finish painting： The first paint after finishing layout

 - Use cases
 	- Speed up the process of first screen paint.
 The time of first screen paint is when the first screen content fully painted.
 From first screen paint users could read web content.
-User agent would speed up the first screen content.
+User agent would speed up the first screen paint.
 User agent guesses which elements belong to first screen content.
 That isn't accurate usually.
 With HeroElement, user agent could easily know that.

 			<!-- All the nodes inside heroElement will be handled in one parse pass -->
 			<!-- or <div markAsHeroElement="true" speedup="true">first meaningful paint</div> -->